 Students find the balance between individual achievement and the needs of the team, between broad participation and deep commitment to one sport.
 Key students value intense competition and at the same time they honor good sportsmanship.

-The college advising process at Key is comprehensive and student-centered.
+The college advising process at Key includes a comprehensive and student-centered approach to searching for, applying to, and deciding upon a college.

 Paddleboarding, 3-D Printing, Swim Club, Photo Journalism, Filmsters Academy, Baking Boot Camp, Chess, Art Institute, Canoeing and Kayaking, Soccer, Computer Programming, Musical Theater, Nerf Madness, and much more.